-511 130 00 Recipe of the Year Class: Exhibit 1/4 of the item.
-Recipes can be found on the state 4-H website.

-Even Years: Basic Bread; must use recipe from Cooking 3, page 41.

-Odd Years: Dakota Bread; must use recipe from Baking 3, pg.
-22. (Note: 1⁄2 cup of whole wheat flour is missing from an older version of the curriculum.
-Please add this if it is missing.)

-511 130 01 Shortened Cakes (cakes with fat).
+- Shortened Cakes (Use fat for flavor and texture.
+E.g., pound cake, oatmeal cake, carrot cake, Bundt cake, chocolate cake, etc.).
 No commercial mixes; No fillings or toppings (i.e., frosting, icing, glaze, powdered sugar, fruit or nuts).
-Exhibit three individual items or 1⁄4 of a large item.

-511 130 02 Basic Dinner Rolls.
+Exhibit three individual items or 1⁄4 of a large item. - 511 130 02 Basic Dinner Rolls.
 Maybe shaped into cloverleaf, crescent, knot, bun, bread stick or any other type of roll.
-Exhibit three rolls.

-511 130 03 Yeast Bread product, plain dough using all white flour.
-Exhibit 1⁄4 of a loaf.

-511 130 04 Yeast Bread product, plain dough using all whole wheat flour.
-Exhibit 1⁄4 of a loaf.

-511 130 05 Yeast Bread product, plain dough using an alternative grain.
-Exhibit 1⁄4 of a loaf.

-511 130 06 Yeast Bread product, plain dough using a combination of flours.
-Exhibit 1⁄4 of a loaf.

-511 130 07 Yeast Bread product (using any type of flour) with added non-perishable ingredients (ie. herbs, nuts, dried fruit, etc.) Exhibit 1⁄4 of a loaf.
+Exhibit three rolls. - 511 130 03 Yeast Bread product, plain dough using all white flour.
+Exhibit 1⁄4 of a loaf. - 511 130 04 Yeast Bread product, plain dough using all whole wheat flour.
+Exhibit 1⁄4 of a loaf. - 511 130 05 Yeast Bread product, plain dough using a combination of flours.
+Exhibit 1⁄4 of a loaf. - Yeast Bread product (using all white flour) with added non-perishable ingredients (i.e. herbs, nuts, dried fruit, etc.) Exhibit 1⁄4 of a loaf. - Shortened Cakes reflecting alternative dietary choices.

-511 130 08 Family Food Traditions.
-Any baked item associated with family tradition and heritage.
-Entry must include a) recipe, b) tradition or heritage associated with preparing, serving the food, and c) where or who the traditional recipe came from.
-Exhibit at least 1⁄4 of baked product or three muffins, cookies, pita, tortillas, etc.

-511 130 16 Yeast Bread.
-Baked Food Product reflecting alternative dietary choices.
 Recipe for the food product has been chosen specifically to address choices or altered significantly to now reflect needs for an alternative diet, such as gluten free, sugar substitute, vegetarian, vegan, reduced fat, et. al. Underline alternative ingredient(s) in the recipe.
+Exhibit % of a large item - 511 130 08 Basic Dinner Rolls reflecting alternative dietary choices.
+Recipe for the food product has been chosen specifically to address choices or altered significantly to now reflect needs for an alternative diet, such as gluten free, sugar substitute, vegetarian, vegan, reduced fat, et. al. Underline alternative ingredient(s) in the recipe.
+Exhibit three rolls. - Yeast Bread Product reflecting alternative dietary choices.
+Recipe for the food product has been chosen specifically to address choices or altered significantly to now reflect needs for an alternative diet, such as gluten free, sugar substitute, vegetarian, vegan, reduced fat, et. al. Underline alternative ingredient(s) in the recipe.
 Exhibit three individual items or 1⁄4 of a large item.

-ADVANCED SKILL LEVEL 4-COOKING 401 & BAKING 4 (for intermediates and seniors)
+ADVANCED SKILL LEVEL 4 -- COOKING 401 & BAKING 4 (Intermediates and Seniors)